Sainik School, Tilaiya

+"As a Tilaiyan, I will be truthful, trustworthy, honest and forthright under all circumstances.
+I will not lie cheat, mislead, or deceive anyone.
+When I commit a mistake I shall honestly own up of my own free will."

 History and location

 The laying of the foundation stone of Sainik School was on 16 Sept 1963.
 The school was created by the efforts of the then Union Defence Minister, Late V K Krishna Menon, the then Chief Minister of Bihar, Late K B Sahay and the Principal Lt Col LEG Smith.
 Today, it is top ranking nursery to the NDA.

 Located nearly a kilometre away from Tilaiya dam in the district of Koderma, Sainik School Tilaiya is 18 km from the nearest rail head – Koderma on the Howrah – Delhi chord line nearer to Gaya.
 The Chhotanagpur Plateau and Tilaiya provide a backdrop to the school.

 Admission

-Entrance to Sainik School Tilaiya is competitive and coordinated nationally by the National Testing Agency.
+Entrance to Sainik School, Tilaiya is competitive and coordinated nationally by the National Testing Agency.
 Students can apply for admissions in Class VI and Class IX.
 The written exam in Class VI covers questions on mathematics, English (or Hindi) and mental reasoning.
 The written exam in Class IX includes science and social sciences as subjects, in addition to mathematics, English and mental reasoning.
 Selected applicants go through interviews and medical examinations before being offered admissions.
 The likely number of vacancies in every academic year is 120 for Class VI and 20 for Class IX.

 In 2020, Sainik School Tilaiya became one of the five Sainik Schools in the country to welcome girls in the academy.
 Academic session 2021-22 will have the first girl cadets in the school.